browserengineering/book/book/scheduling-and-threading.md

         self.args = None
 ```

-The point of a task is that it can be created at one point, and then
+The point of a task is that it can be created at one point in time,
-run at some later point by a task runner of some kind.[^event-loop] In
+and then run at some later time by a task runner of some kind,
-our browser, the task runner will store tasks in a first-in first-out
+according to a scheduling algorithm.[^event-loop] In our browser, the
-queue:
+task runner will store tasks in a first-in first-out queue:

-[^event-loop]: Event loops, which we discussed in [Chapter
+[^event-loop]: The event loops we discussed in [Chapter
 2](graphics.md#eventloop) and [Chapter
-11](visual-effects.md#sdl-creates-the-window) are one kind of task
+11](visual-effects.md#sdl-creates-the-window) are task runners, where
-runner, where the tasks to run are provided by the operating system.
+the tasks to run are provided by the operating system.

 ``` {.python replace=(self)/(self%2c%20tab)}
 class TaskRunner: